jakemcc/jakemccrary.com/source/_posts/2020-08-31-utilities-i-like-selecta.markdown

 ![Example of using selecta](/images/selecta-search.gif)

-In this example, I search for markdown files using `ripgrep` (`rg`)
+In this example, I search for markdown files using `ripgrep` (`rg`), type part of a filename, hit enter to select the match, and then see the `wc` stats of that file.

-That example isn't the greatest use of `selecta` but hopefully it helps you see how it can be used.
+This isn't the greatest example of using `selecta` but it adequately shows what it does.

-About five years ago, I used `selecta` to build a script called `connect-db`.
+Some number of years ago, I wrote a script called `connect-db`.
-This script parsed my `~/.pgpass` file using `grep`, `sed`, and `cut` with `selecta` to provide a command line fuzzy searcher for quickly connecting to known databases.
+This script used `selecta`, along with `grep`, `sed`, and `cut`, to provide a very pleasant command-line experience for connecting to known databases.
-It was a very useful script.

-I've also seen tools similar to `selecta`, such as [fzf](https://github.com/junegunn/fzf), used to build helpful tools for running subsets of tests quicker.
+My coworkers and I used this script frequently.

-By combining `selecta` with the various Unix tools that use stdin and stdout to pass lists of text around you can build pretty friendly tools.
+By combining `selecta` with other stdin/stdout friendly command-line tools you can build really enjoyable, time-saving tools.
-It is a useful utility to add to our toolkit.
+[Selecta](https://github.com/garybernhardt/selecta) is a useful utility to add to your toolkit.